-Governments need money to operate, and that money is collected in the form of taxes.
-You pay tax on the money you earn, but you also pay it on the property you own.
-Property taxes are funds that you owe to the government to help provide services like water and sewer maintenance, law enforcement, fire protection and education.
+Governments need money in order to operate, and much of that money is raised through taxes.
+You pay income tax on the money you earn, and you also pay it on property you own.
+Property taxes are levied by governments to help provide services such as water and sewer maintenance, law enforcement, fire protection and education.

 What Is a Property Tax?

-The property tax system in the United States dates all the way back to 1796, when seven of 15 states chose to put a uniform tax on property.
-Although 12 of the states taxed livestock, only four chose to tax property by valuation.
-That changed over the years until gradually, all cities and states adopted property tax policies.
+The property tax system in the United States dates back to 1796 when seven of 15 states chose to put a uniform tax on property.
+Although 12 of these states taxed livestock, only four taxed properties by valuation.
+That changed over the years until all municipalities, counties or states gradually adopted property tax policies.

-Your tax bill isn’t arbitrary, though.
-Your municipal government puts a value on every acre of property under its jurisdiction.
+Your municipal or county government puts a value on every parcel of property in its jurisdiction.
 This value is regularly assessed and adjusted upward or downward depending on various factors.
-This can change the amount of tax you owe on that property.
-A professional assessor, who may be an elected official depending on jurisdiction, uses fair market value to determine what your property is worth.
+This can change the amount of your tax.
+A professional assessor typically uses fair market value to determine what your property is worth.
+The assessor may be an elected official, depending on the jurisdiction.

 What Property Is Taxed?

-The assessed value of your property isn’t just based on the land itself.
-Your tax is also based on the fair market value of all attached buildings on the property.
-This can include outbuildings like sheds and garages in addition to your home.
+The assessed value of your property isn’t based on just the land it sits on.
+The assessment is also based on the fair market value of attached buildings on the property.
+This can include outbuildings like sheds and garages as well as your home.

-In 43 states, tangible personal property is also taxed in some form or other.
+Tangible personal property is also taxed to at least some degree in 43 states.
 Delaware, Hawaii, Illinois, Iowa, New York, Ohio and Pennsylvania have no tax on tangible personal property, while Minnesota, New Hampshire, New Jersey, North Dakota and South Dakota only impose a personal property tax on select industries, such as public utilities.
-Personal property tax can include cars, boats, RVs and furniture.
+Personal property tax can be assessed on cars, boats, RVs and even furniture.

 Taxes on Business Property

-Homeowners aren’t the only ones who have to pay property tax.
-It also applies to businesses.
-This varies depending on local laws, but the process is the same.
-The local property assessor puts a value on any land or buildings a business owns.
-In some states, businesses also pay taxes on the furniture, equipment and supplies used to run their business.
+Businesses must also pay property taxes in many cases.
+It can vary depending on local laws, but the process is usually the same.
+The local property assessor places a value on any land or buildings that a business owns.
+Businesses also pay taxes on the furniture, equipment and supplies used to run their business in some states.

-There are some businesses that enjoy property tax exemptions.
-Nonprofits like churches and charities often don’t pay property taxes, as long as they meet certain requirements.
-To qualify for this, an organization must file with the IRS to be granted nonprofit status.
+Some businesses receive property tax exemptions.
+Nonprofits like churches and charities are often exempt from paying property taxes provided that they meet certain requirements.
+An organization must file with the IRS to be granted nonprofit status to qualify.

 Determining Property Tax Rates

-The actual value you can get for your house if you sell it may not be the same as the assessed value that determines your property tax rates.
-The assessor can use one of three methods to determine the fair market value of your home:
+The actual value you can get for your home if you sell it may not be the same as the assessed value that determines your property tax rates.
+The assessor can use one of three methods to determine the fair market value of your home.

-- The cost method – This approach involves looking at what your home would cost to replace.
-For older homes, this can mean looking at how much it has depreciated and adjusting the cost downward.
-Depreciation would still be factored in with newer properties, as well as the cost of building materials and labor that would be involved if the building on the property needed to be reconstructed.
+The cost method involves looking at what it would cost to replace your home.
+This can mean looking at how much an older home has depreciated and adjusting the cost downward.
+Depreciation would still be factored in with newer properties, as well as the cost of building materials and labor that would be involved if the building on the property had to be reconstructed.

-- The income method – If you rented your home, how much would you be able to charge based on current market conditions if you decided to rent out your home?
-This is the approach assessors take if they use the income method.
-This method factors in the cost of maintaining and managing the property, as well as the expense associated with insurance and taxes.
+How much would you be able to charge for rent based on current market conditions if you decided to rent out your home?
+This is the approach assessors take if they use the income method of evaluation.
+It factors in the cost of maintaining and managing the property, as well as the expense associated with insurance and taxes.

-Once the assessor has come up with a value, it’s multiplied by the mill levy for the area to arrive at a tax rate.
-One mill equals one-tenth of one cent, which means you’ll pay $1 of every $1,000 of your property’s value.
+The assessed value is ultimately multiplied by the "mill levy" for the area to arrive at a tax rate.
+One mill equals one-tenth of one cent so you’ll pay $1 of every $1,000 of your property’s value in taxes.

 Paying Your Property Tax Bill

-After closing, your monthly mortgage payment includes an extra charge for your property taxes.
+Your monthly mortgage payments will also include an ongoing charge for your property taxes.
 This money also goes into your escrow account.
-Your mortgage company will take a look at the assessed value of your home and reconciles your escrow balance.
-You may receive a payment or a bill, depending on whether the funds in your escrow covered the amount you owed and if there was any surplus.
-Your mortgage bill can periodically increase or decrease based on the fluctuating value of your home.
+Your mortgage company will take a look at the assessed value of your home each year and reconcile your escrow account balance.
+You may receive either a payment or a bill at this time, depending on whether the funds in your account covered the amount you owed and if there was any surplus.
+Your mortgage bill can periodically increase or decrease based on the fluctuating assessed value of your home.

 Property Taxes Without a Mortgage

-Just as different municipalities tax property differently, how the money is used can vary from one city to another.
-There are five local services that are typically funded, at least in part, by property taxes:
+How the money raised from property taxes is used can vary from one city or county to another.
+There are five local services that are typically funded, at least in part.

 A solid education system is important to your local infrastructure regardless of whether you have school-aged children, and some of the money typically goes to this cause.
-State funds also go toward local public schools, the traditional model has been for property taxes to pay for the bulk of the cost.
+State funds also go toward funding local public schools, but the traditional model is for property taxes to pay the bulk of the cost.

-Police and medical technicians will show up quickly and take care of you in an emergency, and property taxes fund these services and local fire departments.
+Police and medical technicians will show up quickly to take care of you in an emergency, and property taxes fund these services and local fire departments.
 They help cover the salaries, supplies and other costs related to public safety.

-- Streets – Without routine maintenance, roadways can quickly become riddled with potholes and uneven spots.
+Roadways can quickly become riddled with potholes and uneven spots without routine maintenance.
 Property taxes help keep your streets smooth and drivable.

-- Public spaces – Some parks, greenways and recreation facilities are funded, in part or whole, by property taxes.
+Some parks, greenways and recreation facilities are also funded by property taxes, in whole or in part.

 Tax Deductions for Property Taxes

-If you pay property taxes, there is a little good news.
-Taxpayers can claim property taxes in their annual income tax filing under the header of “state and local taxes.”
-There’s a limit on this deduction, and it can change each year, but currently you can claim up to $10,000, or $5,000 if you’re married and filing a separate return as of tax years 2021 and 2022.
+Taxpayers can claim a deduction for property taxes on their annual tax returns under the header of “state and local taxes.”
+There’s a limit on this deduction.
+You can claim up to $10,000 a year, or $5,000 if you’re married and filing a separate return as of tax years 2021 and 2022.

-Things can get a little tricky for property owners if you move during the year.
-Since it’s very rare that a home is sold on the very first or last day of the year, chances are you’ll have to deal with taking over property taxes partway through the year.
-At the closing, the buyer usually reimburses the seller for the amount of property taxes the seller has paid during the year prior to the closing.
-But this will be outlined in the contract and agreed upon by both parties.
+It’s rare that a home is sold on the very first or last day of the year, so you'll probably find that you must take over property taxes partway through the year.
+The buyer usually reimburses the seller at closing for the amount of property taxes the seller paid during the year while the property was in their ownership.
+This should be outlined in the contract and agreed upon by both parties.

-It's important, at tax time, that each party claim only the amount of taxes actually paid during the tax year.
-So in the case of a home-sale split, the buyer claims the taxes paid during the year, including any amount that was paid to the seller for property taxes already paid.
-If the seller was reimbursed, that seller cannot claim any property taxes for the sold home at tax time.
+The buyer would typically claim the deduction for taxes paid during the year, including any amount that was reimbursed to the seller for property taxes they paid.
+The seller can't claim property taxes for the sold home at tax time if they were reimbursed.